 - In a large mixing bowl, whisk the eggs for 10 seconds.
 Add pumpkin puree, sugar, pumpkin pie spice, cinnamon, vanilla, baking soda and salt; whisk until well combined.

-- Remove from the oven and let cool for a couple hours or completely.
+- Remove from the oven and let cool for 30 minutes or completely.
 Cut into 16 squares and enjoy!

 - Store: In a cool place for up to 3 days.